California Assessment of Student Performance and Progress

 Happening This Year

-This year, CAASPP includes Smarter Balanced computer-based tests in English–Language Arts and Mathematics for students in Grades 3-8 and 11.
-Students in Grades 5, 8, and an assigned grade in high school will participate in the new online pilot test for Science.
+CAASPP includes Smarter Balanced computer-based tests in English–Language Arts and Mathematics for students in Grades 3-8 and 11.
+This year, students in Grades 5, 8, and 11 will also take the new California Science Test (CAST).
 Some students may be eligible to take special alternate assessments as identified in their individualized education plans (IEPs).
-Parents should contact their child’s school for specific CAASPP assessment dates.
+Parents should contact their child’s school for specific CAASPP testing dates.

 College Preparation for Grade 11 Students